algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x3c {uint8 transaction group index}
 - Stack: ... &rarr; ..., uint64
-- push the ID of the asset or application created in the Tth transaction of the current group
+- ID of the asset or application created in the Tth transaction of the current group
 - Availability: v4
 - Mode: Application